Getting Better RV Wi-Fi Internet

 Security on Public Wi-Fi Networks

-Using public Wi-Fi networks comes with some increased risks - this section goes over safe surfing practices.
-Including malware, VPNs, and using smart passwords.
+Using public Wi-Fi networks comes with some increased risks; this section outlines safe surfing practices, including protection against malware, the use of VPNs, and the importance of using strong passwords.

 Field Testing: Wi-Fi Range & Performance Analysis